IanVazquez/TC2037.601/Reto/Readme.md

 | **Ian Luis Vázquez Moran \| A01027225** | **6/16/2023**    |
 | **Domingo Mora Pérez \| A01783317**      |                  |

+## how can i run it?

+**Sequential Execution:**

+To run the program sequentially, use the following function in Elixir:
+*File.create_html_file()*
+This will process the python files sequentially, one by one.

+**Parallel Execution:**

+To run the program in parallel, use the function File.create_html_file(cores), where cores is the number of cores you want to use.
+Make sure cores is an integer greater than 0.

+*File.create_html_file(4)* (Run in parallel with 4 cores)

+This will process the python files in parallel using the specified number of cores.

+## **It is very important to have the Python files in the same directory as the Elixir file for the program to work correctly.**

 In this project, we implemented a lexical analyzer in Python using regular expressions.
 The goal was to read a source code file and identify the different lexical categories present in the code.

 We chose Python as the programming language for this project because of its familiar syntax and built-in support for regular expressions.
 Regular expressions provided a simple and efficient way to match and extract the lexical elements from the source code.